 There are two ways to calculate how much you’ll need during your retirement years.

-Two Ways to Budget for Retirement
+Estimating Your Budget for Retirement

-This story focuses on the budget method, since hitting 70 to 80 percent of your gross isn’t necessarily going to work for everyone.
+This approach focuses on the budget method, since hitting 70 to 80 percent of your gross isn’t necessarily going to work for everyone.
 “That’s a target, a benchmark,” said Joe Ready, executive vice president, Institutional Retirement and Trust, Wells Fargo Bank.
 You might be on track to replace your goal of 60 percent of pay based on the income you expect to have in retirement.
 Or you may realize you aren’t anywhere near the 70 to 80 percent benchmark and don’t believe it’ll be possible.

 If you’re not close to being able to retire on 80 percent of your gross pre-retirement income, “back into a simpler, easier lifestyle,” Ready said, “especially if you have no dependents at this point in your life.”